 For a great deal of agents entering the business, the step was the first on an entirely new career path, Nieuwenhoven said.
 People don’t necessarily have the business skills, they don’t know the tax principles of handling your own tax, or they don’t have the basic sales skills of working B2B or B2C.
 It takes a fantastic bit of learning.

 The first 12 months in the industry are ‘make or break’ for new representatives as they struggle to know exactly how the company works, the processes involved, media, etc, he said.
-If we could fast-track this with online tips for mortgage brokers, it makes it much more achievable for people to hit goals a good deal sooner and make some revenue.
+If we could fast-track this with online tips about website design, it makes it much more achievable for people to hit goals a good deal sooner and make some revenue.

 While training is all done in a traditional way, the business has plans for an integrated system encompassing a choice of training and mentoring benefits to be accessed anywhere at any time.